Edward W. Carney Distinguished Service Award

 Narsingh Agnish Fellowship

-This award recognizes Narsingh Agnish's contributions to the Society for Birth Defects Research and Prevention, particularly the implementation of the Education Courses.
-The Narsingh Agnish Fellowship is awarded to a long-standing member of the Society late in their career who has made a major contribution to education in the field of teratology or a related discipline.
+This award recognizes Narsingh Agnish's contributions to the Society, particularly the implementation of the Education Courses.
+The Narsingh Agnish Fellowship is awarded to a long-standing member who has made a major contribution to education in the field.
+This year's recipient is Stephen B. Harris, PhD, FRSB, Fellow ATS, Stephen B. Harris Group.

 Keynote Lecture

 The Society is honored to have Sarah G. Običan, University of South Florida, present the 2025 Keynote Lecture on Fetal Surgery.
 Dr. Običan is a practicing Obstetrician and Gynecologist and an Associate Professor in Maternal-Fetal Medicine at the Morsani College of Medicine at the University of South Florida.
-With her medical and clinical training in obstetrics and gynecology and maternal-fetal medicine, she has an extensive clinical understanding of pregnancy and post-natal disorders.
+Through her medical and clinical training in obstetrics and gynecology and maternal-fetal medicine, she has an extensive clinical understanding of pregnancy and post-natal disorders.
 Through her fellowship training in teratology and toxicology, she honed her training in animal toxicology, human embryology, fetal development, and birth defects.
-She is involved as a board member of Reprotox, an extensive database summarizing the effects of medications, chemicals, biologics, and physical agents on pregnancy, reproduction, lactation, and human development.
-She is also an expert in clinically treating high-risk pregnant women, in fetal echocardiography, and fetal therapy.
+She is an expert in clinically treating high-risk pregnant women, in fetal echocardiography, and fetal therapy.
 Dr. Običan is the medical director of the Fetal Care Center of Tampa Bay and takes care of pregnancies affected by fetal complications such as anemia, congenital abnormalities, and twin-to-twin transfusion syndrome.

 Student and Postdoctoral Fellow Awards